momostarsky/imebra_git/docs/loading_saving_classes.rst

 ========================

-The classes described in this section are used to load and store DICOM structures stored in the class imebra::DataSet.
+The classes described in this section are used to load and store DICOM structures (represented by the class :cpp:class:`imebra::DataSet`).

-The easiest way to load and store a DataSet object is by using the static methods of the imebra::CodecFactory class.
+The easiest way to load and store an :cpp:class:`imebra::DataSet` object is by using the static methods of the :cpp:class:`imebra::CodecFactory` class.

 BaseStreamInput